Tanium Threat Response Intel

 curl --location --request POST 'https:///plugin/products/threat-response/api/v1/intels'

---header 'Content-Disposition: filename=testingioc.ioc'
+--header 'Content-Disposition: attachment; filename=testingioc.ioc'

 --header 'session: token-XXXXX'